jehna/thejunkland.com/content/blog/speech-to-blogpost.md

 <p><img alt="Sometimes doing tools for yourself is more enjoyable than the task itself?" src="/images/just_do_it.png" data-dontoptimize width="900" height="600" /></p>

-## Transcribing Spoken Text
+## Transcribing Speech to Text

-The first step in this process is transcribing spoken text into a text format that the GPT-3 model can use.
-OpenAI's Whisper API is used to do this, but it is not without its challenges; when transcribing spoken words, some intonation of the spoken words is lost.
+The first step in this process is transcribing raw speech into a text format that the GPT-3 model can use.
+I'm using OpenAI's Whisper API to do this, but it is not without its challenges; when transcribing spoken words, some intonation of the spoken words is lost.
 For example, when speaking, one may use filler words and mannerisms to emphasize their point but when transcribed, these nuances are lost.

 ## Formatting Text into Blog Posts